There's A Reason You Desperately Want A Tattoo Right Now

 Indeed, the doodle that became Hong’s latest tattoo isn’t just a pretty depiction of plant life and butterflies inspired by the Hayao Miyazaki film.
 She sees it as a badge of strength and triumph.
 “I think of my tattoo as a symbol of success or transformation,” Hong says.
 “For me, dealing with depression is a journey with so many high and low points.
 This tattoo is a reminder of having overcome a depressive episode and that I can do it again in my journey.”

-Hong’s instinct to get inked as a way of marking her growth is something Dr. Shainna Ali, an Orlando-based psychologist and author of The Self-Love Workbook, says can positively affect a person’s mental health.
+Hong’s instinct to get inked as a way of marking her growth is something Dr. Shainna Ali, an Orlando-based mental health counselor and author of The Self-Love Workbook, says can positively affect a person’s mental health.
 “We do things to remind ourselves of our strengths and resilience, and getting a tattoo is just another form of that,” she notes, citing the popularity of the semicolon tattoo among suicide and self-harm survivors as a symbol of choosing to continue life.

 Advertisement